fuankarion/Vision17/Lab13-OpticalFLow/readme.md

 # Optical Flow in OpenCV

-In this lab we will have some fun with the optical flow, unlike most Labs, there are two optional tasks to be completed, you might choose **only one of them**.
+In this lab we will have some fun with the Optical Flow, unlike most Labs, there are two optional tasks to be completed, you might choose **only one of them**.

 ## Setup